 By default, everyone will have an Account History tab that will show transactions that have been billed to them.
 Here, members can view transactions, pay invoices, or print transactions in bulk.

-Primary Contacts, Billing Contacts, and those with management access will also be able to see transactions billed to their company and other related contacts of the company.
+Primary Contacts, Billing Contacts, and those with management access will also be able to see transactions billed to their company, all sub-companies, and other related contacts of the company.